Photo by Jacinda Davis

 Other Programming: Youth Farm staff operate 4 Mobile Market sites.

 CSA Share Program

-Pick up times are 4:30 pm to 6:00 pm Mondays or Thursdays starting in early June and ending the first week of October.
+PICK UPS THIS YEAR: Pick up times are 4:30 pm to 6:30 pm Mondays or Thursdays starting in early June and ending the first week of October.

 For 18 weeks you will receive a share of locally grown vegetables (a full share is more than 350 pounds, and an average cost of $1.50 per pound).
 When you take part in the CSA, you have the opportunity to pick your own flowers from a wide variety of blooms, share recipes, and more!
 Pick up the vegetables once a week at the Youth Farm – meet your farmers while you’re at it – and see where your food comes from.

 Half share – $325

 Whole share too much to handle?
 A half share is a great alternative.
 You get the same vegetable varieties and pick up times as the whole share, only with 60% of the whole share’s vegetables.

 The Youth Farm aims to provide teens with employment and volunteer opportunities that connect them with the local community through food and agriculture.